chikorita157/Sharkey-sakura/README.md

 * Removed the Advertisement menu item (Sakurajima Social has no ads and never will)
 * Different defaults to make Sharkey more approachable for users who used Twitter/X.
 * Added link to the repo of the Sakura version of Sharkey.
+* Only show public posts from non-silenced hosts for tag search.

 ---
 <div align="center">